-The FBI and Criminal Bureau of Investigation (CBI) suspected one family in particular — those owning the blue-green truck — and went to the family’s home within one hour following the fatal hit-and-run.
+The Federal Bureau of Investigation (FBI) and Criminal Bureau of Investigation (CBI) suspected one family in particular — those owning the blue-green truck — and went to the family’s home within one hour following the fatal hit-and-run.
 The well-to-do family was quite well-known in Manson, and one of the sons was home on leave from the military at the time.

 The suspect’s neighbors told officials the pick-up truck had arrived home within the past hour and had been driven into the garage at a high speed.
 Within that same hour, a member of the suspect’s family had thoroughly washed the pick-up truck.

 Later that same day, the suspect’s family drove their son to Fort Dodge, where they put him on a plane to return him to the U.S. Army.

 Also that same day, after investigators had left the crime scene, someone returned and made black tread marks on the road in efforts to make it appear someone had tried to stop before hitting Valerie; the marks had not been present during the crime scene investigation.

 A few days after the homicide, the suspect’s family sold the truck to Rost Motors in Manson.
 Valerie’s father notified the BCI, who then collected paint scrapings from beneath the truck.